 Our Health and Safety Excellence program helps you make your workplace safer, while earning rebates on your WSIB premiums.

-• To join the program, you select one of our WSIB-approved providers who will help you develop a health and safety action plan based on different focus areas, known as program topics, such as controlling hazards and emergency preparation.
-You can also reach out to one of our program consultants, who can answer any questions you have and help you join the program as quickly as possible.
+- To join the program, you select one of our WSIB-approved providers who will help you develop a health and safety action plan based on different focus areas, known as program topics, such as controlling hazards and emergency preparation.
+You can also reach out to one of our program consultants, who will reply to you within two business days of your form submission.

 Responsibilities: what is expected of your business